fortesg/fortrancallgraph/README.md

 $> ./FortranCallGraph.py -a all my_module my_subroutine
 ```

-Everything else you need to find out on your own, so far.
+Everything else you have to find out on your own, so far.

 ## License